elanatframework/Elanat/README.md

 ![Support all programming language](https://github.com/elanatframework/Elanat/assets/111444759/b23e4db6-730c-4da5-a595-773ce7c99567)

-Elanat runs all available programming languages, both web-based and hardware-based.
+Elanat CMS runs all available programming languages, both web-based and hardware-based.
 You just need to create your add-on in your favorite programming language.
-A small list of programming languages supported by Elanat:
+A small list of programming languages supported by Elanat CMS:

  - C#
  - VB.NET